-On June 4, 2018, we announced that we had initiated the Phase 2 portion of the ongoing mCRPC clinical trial in patients that have progressed on an androgen receptor antagonist ("ARi").
+On June 4, 2018, we announced that we had initiated the Phase 2 portion of the ongoing mCRPC clinical trial in patients that had progressed on an androgen receptor antagonist ("ARi").
 In Phase 2, we are focused on continuing the evaluation of efficacy and safety of ZEN-3694 in combination with enzalutamide ("Xtandi").
 The associated translational program, measuring target modulation, measuring effect of ZEN-3694 on resistance markers of ARi, and for identifying patients that benefit the most from the combination treatment, will provide valuable information for further clinical development.
 Clinical data to date demonstrate that ZEN-3694 is active, safe, and well differentiated.
-The data will be presented at a scientific meeting in early 2019.
+In April 2019, we presented a poster titled "A phase 1b/2a study of the BET bromodomain inhibitor ZEN-3694 in combination with enzalutamide in patients with metastatic castration-resistant prostate cancer" at the American Association for Cancer Research ("AACR") Annual Meeting at Atlanta, Georgia, USA.

 On November 20, 2018, we announced that we had entered into a clinical trial collaboration with Pfizer to evaluate the safety and efficacy of a novel anti-cancer combination of Zenith's investigational bromodomain and extra-terminal domain inhibitor ("BETi"), ZEN-3694, and Pfizer's poly ADP ribose polymerase inhibitor ("PARPi"), talazoparib, in patients with locally advanced or metastatic triple negative breast cancer ("TNBC") and without a germline mutation in BRCA1/2.
-The Phase 1b part of the trial (to be initiated in early 2019) will evaluate the safety and pharmacokinetics of the combination.
+The Phase 1b part of the trial (initiated in calendar Q1,

+2019) evaluates the safety, pharmacokinetics, and pharmacodynamics of the combination and identifies a dose for the Phase 2 part of the trial.
 The Phase 2 part of the trial will evaluate efficacy of the combination with response rate being the primary endpoint.
-It is expected that Phase 2 will start in the second half of calendar 2019.
-Pfizer will provide talazoparib, Zenith will provide ZEN-3694, and both parties will fund the study with Pfizer funding up to \$2.9 million, or approximately 50%, of the shared study costs.
+It is expected that Phase 2 will start at the end of calendar 2019 or early calendar 2020.
+Pfizer will provide talazoparib, Zenith will provide ZEN-3694, and both parties are funding the study, with Pfizer funding up to \$2.9 million, or approximately 50%, of the shared study costs.